pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/README.md

 Thus, a corpus included in the OpenMinTeD Registry essentially consists of a list of publications.
 Each publication is identified (equivalent to a primary key) by its content (full text pdf) hash vialue and a set of metadata files (compatible with the OMTD-SHARE schema) that describe the resource.
 In most cases, this set consists of just one item; still, it cannot be ruled out that the same resource is described by multiple metadata files (for example, different metadata files from CORE or OpenAIRE, updates in metadata fields, richer metadata from a content provider, etc.)

-T**he ingredients, therefore, that are essential for providing publications into OpenMinTeD are**:
-* the **full text** of the publication in a format that can be processed (see link)
-* a **metadata description** of the publication with the elements that are used as criteria for the user queries; the metadata must be compatible with the OMTD-SHARE schema;   mappings from the OpenAIRE and CORE schemas are also provided.